back

 Here are a few examples of everyday expenses that you can use a certified check for:

-• When paying back debt such as personal loans (secured or unsecured), student loans, cash advance loan options, etc.
+• When paying back debt such as a personal loan (secured or unsecured), student loans, cash advance loans, etc.

 • Car purchases and repairs